flutter/website/src/docs/get-started/flutter-for/android-devs.md

 ### How do I use a Canvas to draw/paint?

-In Android, you would use the `Canvas` and `Drawable`s to draw images and shapes to the screen.
+In Android, you would use the `Canvas` and `Drawable` to draw images and shapes to the screen.
 Flutter has a similar `Canvas` API as well, since it is based on the same low-level rendering engine, Skia.
 As a result, painting to a canvas in Flutter is a very familiar task for Android developers.